natario1/CameraView/docs/_posts/2018-12-20-v1-migration-guide.md

 Until the final v2 release, these things might change, but likely they will not.

+### AndroidX

+The lib was moved to AndroidX classes.
+Hopefully this should not have any impact on you.

 ### Open, not start

 The `start()` method has been renamed to `open()`, and the `stop()` method to `close()`.
 This was done for consistency with the `onCameraOpened` callback.

 ### Jpeg Quality

 Both `cameraJpegQuality` and `setJpegQuality()` have been removed.
 They were working only with specific setups and made no real sense.
 We will use the default quality provided by the camera engine.

 ### Crop Output

 Both `cameraCropOutput` and `setCropOutput()` have been removed.
 This was an expensive operation that worked with pictures only.
 In v2, if you want your output to be cropped to match the view bounds, you will use the `*snapshot()` APIs (see below).

 ### Video Quality

 This was an opaque option packaging various parameters.
 It has been removed.
 You are expected to control the video quality by choosing the video size and setting video parameters with new APIs (see below).